aws-samples/aws-modernization-with-circleci/content/070_module_3/74_build_docker_job.md

 ## AWS Graviton EC2 (Arm) Compute Nodes

-This project provisions an AWS ECS cluster that is powered by [AWS Gravition EC2 compute nodes][10] which are powered by [Arm based][1] processors.
+This project provisions an AWS ECS cluster that is powered by [AWS Graviton EC2 compute nodes][10] which are powered by [Arm based][1] processors.
 Arm based architectures are incompatible with [x86][11] architectures which means software and docker images must be compiled for the architectures that they're going to be deployed to.
 Since were deploying to an Arm architecture, we need to build our Docker image on an Arm based executor in our pipeline.

 CircleCI has [Arm based resources classes][12] that can be defined and implemented to code on Arm executors.
 This enables you to build Arm compatible artifacts such as the Docker image we'll deploy to an ECS cluster.
 In the sections below we will build a job that leverages CircleCI's Arm resource class executor to build an Arm compatible Docker image.